Menu

 Machine size

 Some soda makers require more counter space than others, and some stand taller than others.
-Before choosing a machine, make sure its dimensions will fit your available space.
+Before choosing a machine, make sure its dimensions fit your available space.

 Power

 Some soda makers require electrical power to inject carbon dioxide into the water.
 These machines must be plugged into a wall outlet.
+Other units don’t need electricity; pressure from the carbon dioxide cartridge mixes the sparkling water.

 Ease of use